elesiuta/picosnitch/README.md

 # picosnitch
 - Monitors your system to notify you whenever a program makes its first remote network connection (while picosnitch has been running)
 - Logs and config are stored in ~/.config/picosnitch/snitch.json
-- Polls connections and processes at 0.2s intervals by default
-- Optionally sniff all traffic for new connections using Scapy for improved reliability
 - Inspired by programs such as:
   - GlassWire
   - Little Snitch